Ciao, welcome back to my blog!

 "If you don’t layer your products in the right way, or if you use the wrong moisturizer with, say, the wrong toner, you could render them straight-up ineffective—or, worse, hardcore irritate your face and slowly lead to your own demise."

-This is exactly what Chloe Metzger, deputy beauty director at Cosmopolitan, states on a very popular article on the website's blog.
-The second one on Google when typing in "skin care layering".
+This is exactly what Chloe Metzger, deputy beauty director at Cosmopolitan, states in a very popular article on the website's blog.
+The second one on Google when typing in "skincare layering".

 Below, another extract from Dermstore's blog: